smorimoto/coq-to-ocaml-to-js/README.md

 BuckleScript, Rollup, Terser, and Closure Compiler to generate safe and fast JavaScript.

-Coq and BuckleScript aren't very well known in Web development field.
-So I quote a brief introduction.

 ### What is Coq

 > Coq is a proof assistant.
 It means that it is designed to develop mathematical